 Replenish your Digital Play – Supply Industries Digital Trends

-Based on the IBISWorld report, the equipment supplier industry sales, which includes Industrial Supplies Wholesaling, Farm Supplies Wholesaling and School Supplies Wholesaling, totals about $200B.
-Traditionally these industries cater to businesses, organizations and enterprises and have done business via catalogs, distribution centers, stores and customer support centers to drive the business.
+According to the IBISWorld report, equipment supplier industry sales –which include Industrial Supplies Wholesaling, Farm Supplies Wholesaling and School Supplies Wholesaling –total about $200B.
+Traditionally these industries cater to businesses, organizations and enterprises, and have done business via catalogs, distribution centers, stores and customer support centers to drive the business.
 Long term client relationships are typical to these businesses, and are based on relationships, where in many cases, dedicated Sales Representatives help provide value to clients.
 For E.g. facilitating urgent shipping requests for certain items in an order or by providing alternative suggestions to out of stock or discontinued items; or providing insights into what the competitors are using.

 By early 2000, customers became more empowered with increasing web connectivity enabling them to research any product as well as buy it online from their place of choice.
 Along with the online trend, increased costs to maintain huge stores with inventory and staff, reduced margins and industry consolidation forced them to realize they needed to change the business model.

 Recognizing the need to embrace the online channel, significant investments were made to bring the businesses online.
 These early sites typically were minimalistic home-grown solutions which simply exposed catalogs and allowed basic ordering of products.
 However, this quickly became a catch-up game of trying to stay on top of the competition by developing new features which led to a huge increase in infrastructure cost.